davemacdo/Composition-Curriculum/Lessons (Comp III and later)/Secondary Composition Syllabus (proposed).md

 * create works with a variety of forms and durations
 * build a well-balanced portfolio of works
 * produce and present professional-quality printed scores and parts
-* practice skills associated with arranging and presenting performances of one’s music, including speaking and writing about it

 #### Course Prerequisites